Introduction: Why scaling bug tracking is a different problem entirely

 Growing teams already use multiple tools — Jira for backend, Linear for frontend, Slack for communication.
 Your bug tracker should integrate with these tools, not replace them.

-Two-way sync: When a bug is reported in your QA tool, it should automatically create a ticket in the team's issue tracker.
+Push-to-tracker sync: When a bug is reported in your QA tool, it should automatically create a ticket in the team's issue tracker.
 When that ticket is resolved, the status should sync back.
 No manual updates, no stale data — a critical property for any scaled bug reporting workflow.

 Notification routing: Route bug alerts to the right Slack channel or team inbox based on project, severity, or environment.
 This ensures the right people see the right issues without notification overload.